daimonaslabs/go-ubus-rpc/docs/ARCHITECTURE.md

 ## How Commands are Constructed

-All commands are built starting from a top level `UbusRPC` object because each command needs a ubus session ID and this ID is stored within this object.
-The command is a method on the `UbusRPC` object which returns an interface containing methods which correspond to all of that command's subcommands.
+All commands are built starting from a top level `Clientset` object because each command needs a ubus session ID and this ID is stored within this object.
+The command is a method on the `Clientset` object which returns an interface containing methods which correspond to all of that command's subcommands.
-This interface is implemented by an unexported xRPC type which embeds `*UbusRPC`.
+This interface is implemented by an unexported xRPC type which embeds `*Clientset`.

 For example:
 ```
-func (u *UbusRPC) UCI() UCIInterface {
+func (u *Clientset) UCI() UCIInterface {
 	return newUCIRPC(u)
 }

-func newUCIRPC(u *UbusRPC) *uciRPC {
+func newUCIRPC(u *Clientset) *UCIClient {
 	u.Call.setPath("uci")
-	return &uciRPC{u}
+	return &UCIClient{u}
 }

 type UCIInterface interface {